Chris-Kramer/final_project-CDS/src/wrangling/README.md

 <br>

-The script: "twitter_scraping.R", cannot be ran unless you have a dewelloper acount.
-However you do not need to run it as the data we are using for the rest of the scripts have already been created.
+## twitter_scraping.R
+This script cannot be run unless you have a developer acount.
+It produces the following output:
+- twitter.rds
+This can be found in the raw_data folder

 ## 1_cleaning_rape_per_capita.R